Chrysler PT Cruiser cam sensor replacement: standard and turbo

 The issue is sometimes a matter of wiring, so visually checking the wires as they go back to the computer from the camshaft position sensor is a good first step.
 However, the sensor itself is prone to failure after a mere 5-10 years, and only costs $35 at the local parts shop.
 Dealer parts may cost more.

 Replacement is easy on a standard, non-turbocharged PT Cruiser and only a little harder on a turbocharged car.
 We did this repair on a PT Cruiser GT with the turbo 2.4 (full pressure).
 Do it when the engine is cold (that is, not when it has been running recently).
+As LisaLee pointed out, it's a good idea to disconnect the negative battery terminal first, as with all engine work.

 First, get out your tools.
 You will need an 8 mm socket (with an extender if you have a turbo engine), a torque wrench measured in inch-pounds, and, for turbo owners, a straight 8 mm wrench.
 You also need a flat-bladed screwdriver, and, of course, a replacement sensor.